jekyll/jekyll-admin/docs/api.md

 Create or update the site's `_config.yml` file with the requested contents.

 File will be written to disk in YAML.
-It will not necessarily to preserve whitespace or in-line comments.
+It will not necessarily preserve whitespace or inline comments.

 ### Static files